rohan598/Todo-List-JBoss-Application-Server/README.md

 **10**.
 Go to Eclipse IDE and import a new project from WAR file, this .war file can be
-	found in the contents of the CD.
+	found in the src folder.

 **11**.
 Then, right click on UserTodoList, select run as-> run on server->Wildfly 10.x